 Mental Health Concerns Surrounding the Coronavirus Outbreak

 If you have mental health issues and you feel they've gotten worse as a result of the recent coronavirus outbreak, you're definitely not alone.
 People worldwide received an uncomfortable jolt when the WHO officially declared that COVID-19 was a pandemic in early March 2020.

 If you're concerned about the coronavirus, the most important thing you can do for your mental health is to remain calm.
-If you're taking any medications, talk to your doctor or medical care provider about how you can access your medication in the event of an unexpected change to the status of COVID-19.
+If you're taking any medications, talk to your doctor or medical care provider about how you can your medication in the event of an unexpected change to the status of COVID-19.

 Get Support Online

 If you're going through mental health conditions like anxiety, depression, or post-traumatic stress disorder, make an effort to reach out and learn where your local mental health resources are in response to the COVID-19 outbreak.
 If you see a therapist regularly and have concerns about missing mental health appointments due to the coronavirus pandemic, coronavirus telehealth can be a good course of action.
 Be aware that there are online options like BetterHelp and other coronavirus online therapy providers like Doctor On Demand that can provide distance-based support during this time of worldwide crisis.

 The trained therapists at BetterHelp are available to help you manage your anxiety about COVID-19 in practical and healthy ways.
 This means you can still take part in psychotherapy sessions if you're in an area affected by the coronavirus.
 Follow the precautions outlined by your local authorities as they pertain to the virus and areas deemed as off-limits.

 Remember that the likelihood of contracting the coronavirus is fairly low for most of the general population.
 Try to remain calm and stay safe by following official recommendations from organizations like the Centers for Disease Control in Atlanta and the World Health Organization.
 If you need mental health support for dealing with issues surrounding the coronavirus, contact a licensed therapy expert at BetterHelp.com today.